sergiokopplin/indigo/_posts/2016-08-16-nintex-connected-workflows.markdown

 I went down the rabbit hole researching several possible solutions, all listed below including the final solution that works like a charm.

+#### Giving the user higher permissions

 #1.
-Upgraded user permissions from Contribute to Edit - didn't work, same error message
+Upgraded user permissions from Contribute to Edit - this didn't work and gave me the same error message.
+Giving the user any higher permissions would result in users being able to see each others' List items, which would contradict business requirements.

+#### Giving the user higher permissions temporarily

 #2.
 Considered elevating user permissions on the SharePoint List temporarily while one workflow transitions to the other, per this article [Set Item Permissions - Start Workflow Issue](https://community.nintex.com/message/15315) but it was a risky move to add more permissions temporarily since if anything failed, the user would basically see everyone else's requests and this was a no-no.

+#### Giving the workflow higher permissions

+I found a series of articles on using elevated workflow permissions to remedy the issue.

 #3.
-Found a series of articles on using elevated workflow permissions to remedy the issue.
 One of the articles, [Workflow App Permissions](http://www.stuartroberts.net/index.php/2014/11/20/workflow-app-permissions/) suggested tricking SharePoint into thinking of the workflow as an App (i.e. a functioning widget or add-in like a Document Library or a List).
 This was an interesting approach, and definitely worth a try, until I found...

 #4.
 An article on using an App Step, a Nintex feature that can leverage higher permissions than the rest of the workflow, per this article [We use Nintex online with SharePoint 2013...](https://community.nintex.com/message/35520), and this Nintex O365 documentation article for [App Step](http://help.nintex.com/en-US/O365/O365WorkFlow/Workflow%20Actions%20-%20STD/App%20Step.htm).